pyk595/tp/docs/UserGuide.md

 Format: `unlog INDEX del/INDEX`

-* First `INDEX` signifies the specified contact.
+* `INDEX` signifies the specified contact.
-* The first index refers to the index number shown in the displayed contact list.
+* `INDEX` refers to the index number shown in the displayed contact list.
-* Second `INDEX` signifies the contacted date to delete.
+* `del/INDEX` signifies the contacted date to delete.
-* The second index refers to the index number shown in the contact's displayed recently contacted date list.
+* `del/INDEX` refers to the index number shown in the contact's displayed recently contacted date list.

 Example:
 * `unlog 2 del/6` deletes the 6th recently contacted date from the 2nd contact in the displayed contact list.